wagerfield/nuxt-stack/docs/guide/rationale.md

 After developing a handful of Nuxt applications, you have probably found yourself referring back to previous projects to copy and paste stuff across.
 You've also probably installed and configured the same modules more than once.

-How many times have you copied across ESLint, Prettier, Jest or Babel configs?
+Hor example—how many times have you copied across ESLint, Prettier, Jest or Babel configs?
 What about ignore files for these tools?
 Globbing patterns to lint and test your code?
 Configuring Husky and Lint Staged to put these tools to work before you commit your code?

 How many times have you installed `@nuxtjs/axios`, `@nuxtjs/pwa` or `webfontloader`?

-If the answer to these questions is "quite a few" then Nuxt Stack _might_ appeal to you with it's DRY (Don't Repeat Yourself) principles.
+If the answer to some of these questions is "quite a few" then Nuxt Stack _might_ appeal to you with it's DRY (Don't Repeat Yourself) principles.

 ## Why nuxt-stack over create-nuxt-app?

 `create-nuxt-app` addresses many of these problems by providing a CLI for generating project templates with all the files, dependencies and configuration you need to get going.
-This saves a lot of time, but it veers away from the minimal design that makes `nuxt` so awesome.
+This saves a lot of time, but it veers away from the minimal origins of `nuxt` that makes it so awesome.

 There's something deeply satisfying about starting a new Nuxt project from scratch with nothing but `nuxt` as a dependency and a pages directory with a single `index.vue` file in it.
 There's so much going on behind the scenes when you run `nuxt` from the command line—but you barely need think about it.
 Nuxt takes care of wiring up Webpack, Babel and Vue for development _and_ production with routing, SSR and static site generation thrown in the mix.
 The DX (developer experience) is _fantastic_.